nios-students/docs/wiki/FAQ'S.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/N236GiRolXU" title="How To Unzip Files Online [Simple Guide]" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 :::

-## What is the two vocational Sebjects role?
+## What is the two vocational Sebjects rule?

-XXXX will be displayed in your result if you have TWO Vocational subjects from given below the table given:
+'XXXX' will be displayed in your result if you have TWO (2) Vocational subjects from given below the table given:

 -------
 | 10th Vocational Subjects                           | 12th Vocational Subjects                                    |